simonmichael/hledger/hledger/Hledger/Cli/Commands/Print.md

 If there is no similar-enough match, no transaction will be shown and the program exit code will be non-zero.

-With `--location`, print adds the source file and line number to every transaction, as a tag.
+With `--locations`, print adds the source file and line number to every transaction, as a tag.

 ### print output format